 To celebrate Black History Month throughout the month of February, the Hall is offering BOGO (buy one get one free) admission to all HBCU students.
 Just say “HBCUBOGO” at the box office anytime during February.
 Must show valid student ID.
 To celebrate African American players and coaches during Black History Month 2019, the Hall will host a two-part speaker series honoring one Hall of Fame player and one Hall of Fame coach who forever impacted the game.
 In addition to the speaker series, The Hall will have four temporary display cases dedicated to Black History Month college football artifacts, and one of the four cases will feature Eddie Robinson artifacts.
 Learn more.

 Unique Downtown Atlanta Tours

 Many tour operators in Downtown Atlanta highlight unique stories of black history and achievement while taking you through our community by foot, by bike, or by vehicle.
 A few we recommend are:

 Black History Month Parade

-Finish out the month on February 24 with an energetic and celebratory event that will begin in Hurt Park and conclude at Centennial Olympic Park Drive and Baker Street.
+During the final weekend the month, enjoy an energetic and celebratory event that will begin in Hurt Park and conclude at Centennial Olympic Park Drive and Baker Street.
 The parade will be bookended by a festival and ceremony, which will feature speakers, performers, vendors and more.